jandestrada/python_gas_tutorial/tute-bounce.md

 Overview
 --------

-This tutorial will take you through a "toy" problem in computational science.
+This tutorial will take you through a 'toy' problem in computational science.
 You will develop a computer program that simulates the motion of a ball in a box .
-This program will be written in visual python – a language designed to make the development of this type of physical simulation simple.
+This program will be written in visual python - a language designed to make the development of this type of physical simulation simple.